cyrusstoller/gardenbed/README.md

-# Basic Puppet Template for a basic Ruby + PostgreSQL + nginx stack
+# Basic Puppet Template for a basic Ruby + PostgreSQL + Nginx stack

 These puppet manifests are intended to be a starting point for using [Ruby](https://www.ruby-lang.org/), with [PostgreSQL](http://www.postgresql.org/) and [Nginx](http://nginx.com/).